 As parents, it is important to not lose sight of the best interest of your children.
 But when emotions are high parents sometimes become unwilling to compromise with one another.
 Practicing the skills of communication and compromise is in the best interest of your children.
 Children are the ones that struggle the most when they are placed in the middle of parental conflict.
 By practicing positive coparenting, your children will be able to feel love and support from both parents.

-When both parents are able to put aside their personal differences, they can implement a parenting plan that is in the best interest of their children.
-Placing decision-making into the hands of the court is not always in the best interest of your family.
+Parents that can put aside their personal differences, can implement a parenting plan that is in the best interest of their children.
+Placing decision-making in the hands of the court is not always in the best interest of your family.
 For instance, court and attorney fees can grow year after year if the conflict continues.
-By implementing the 4 C's of Coparenting - Communication, Cooperation, Compromise, and Consistency, you will help your children adjust to their new family structure.
+By implementing the 4 C's of Coparenting - Communication, Cooperation, Compromise, and Consistency, you will help your children adjust to their new family structure easier.